Coming out of hospital

 Intensive Care at Home Service

-This service provides an alternative to hospital care for a specific group of patients (aged 18 yrs or over) who require acute convalescence or medical care in their own domestic environment.
+This service provides an alternative to hospital care for a selected group of patients (aged 18 yrs or over) who require acute convalescence or medical care in their own domestic environment.
 The patient must have a definite diagnosis, be medically stable and be in agreement to have this service provided.
 The service is provided for a maximum of 14 days and is only available where the GP is able to provide the medical care required.
-The service is accessed via the person's GP, District Nurse, Physiotherapist, Social Worker, Occupational Therapist (OT) or A&E department.
+The service is accessed via the person's GP, District Nurse, Physiotherapist, Social Worker, OT and A&E department.

 You can use this facility to search the Carers Online database for organisations in West Sussex that may be able to help you.